peopleware/openapi/resource/relations.md

 search handler will retrieve the `search-document` (with a general structure) and will create or update the search record.

-Subsequently, the search handler must find all dependent relations.
+Subsequently, the search handler must find all dependent relationships.
 This can be done by searching the index with exact match on the `exact` field with the value of the `href` of the updated entity.
-For each record in the search results, a new search update event needs to be created with a reference to the `search-document` of that entity (or relation).
+For each record in the search results, a new search update event needs to be created with a reference to the `search-document` of that entity (or relationship).

 Since the reference to the `search-document` is needed, this reference must be stored in the search record in the index.
 The property `source` is added for this: it contains the (versioned) `href` to the `search-document` that was used to create the search record.

-It makes sense to apply an extra filter on the relations that must be searched in the index.
+It makes sense to apply an extra filter on the relationships that must be searched in the index.
 The `search-document` of an entity will be extended with a property `dependents`.
 This property contains an array of discriminators that must be added as extra filter when searching the `href` on the `exact` field.

 This approach is preferable because it keeps the backend code simple for an update (only one search update event for the updated entity itself).

-#### Retrieving `content` in the context of relations
+#### Retrieving `content` in the context of relationships

-In the context of relations, the `content` field can contain some properties of the relation itself, and in addition some data of the participating entities, and if those entities are also relations, potentially some information of those participating entities too.
+In the context of relationships, the `content` field can contain some properties of the relationship itself, and in addition some data of the participating entities, and if those entities are also relationships, potentially some information of those participating entities too.

 One approach for filling up the `content` field is to make it the responsibility of the backend service that implements the `search-document`: whenever a `search-document` is requested, it is always complete and the content is also